SiyandaMaykiso/SiyandaMaykiso/README.md

 Hello I am Siyanda Mayekiso.

- I am a Web Developer based in Minnesota.
+ I am a Software Developer based in Minnesota.

  I spend most of my time learning new skills that I can implement to my work.
 You can find my projects here.